superhuit-agency/nextjs-revalidate/README.md

 # Next.js revalidate

 Next.js plugin allows you to purge & re-build the cached pages from the WordPress admin area.
-It also automatically purges & re-builds when a page/post/... is save or updated.
+It also automatically purges & re-builds when a page/post/... is saved or updated.

 The revalidation request will be sent to the configured URL endpoint with two query arguments.

-1. The reliative `path` to revalidate
+1. The relative `path` to revalidate
 2. The `secret` to protect the revalidation endpoint.

 ### Example